Thank you for your interest in employment with the City of Inglewood.

 In addition to full-time permanent appointments, the City often has a number of temporary (short- and long-term) and part-time assignments.

-Part-Time employees may work up to 20 hours per week OR less than 52 weeks per year AND are not classified as civil service.
+Part-Time employees may work up to 28 hours per week and less than 1000 hours between July 1st and June 30th of each year.
+Part-Time positions are not classified as civil service.
 These assignments are based on operational needs and are at-will.